-All schools have a governing body whose job it is to work with the Headteacher to set the aims and objectives of the school, setting policies and targets and reviewing the progress/achievement of these.
-The governors of the school act as a 'critical friend' to the Headteacher by providing advice and support.
-Alverton School has a strong, active and supportive governing body.
+Alverton is part of Truro and Penwith Academy Trust who work with the Headteacher and Senior Leadership Team, supported by the Local Management Committee (previously the Governing Body) to set the aims and objectives of the school, setting policies and targets and reviewing the progress/achievement of these.
+The Local Management Committee acts as a 'critical friend' to the Headteacher by providing advice and support.
+Alverton School has a strong, active and supportive Local Management Committee.

-At present Alverton has an Headteacher who is supported by a Deputy Head.
-The Headteacher is responsible for the internal organisation, management and control of the school as well as advising on and implementing the governing body's aims and targets.
-The Head will formulate aims and objectives, policies and targets for the governing body to consider adopting; once adopted to report back to the governors on progress towards these at least once a year.
+Alverton has a Headteacher who is supported by two Deputy Heads.
+The Headteacher is responsible for the internal organisation, management and control of the school as well as advising on and implementing the school's and the trust's aims and targets.
+The Head will formulate aims and objectives, policies and targets and will regularly report to the Local Management Committee and to the trust.